Roseanne’s Lecy Goranson on Trump and Returning to the Show for the Second Time

 Since the show started, that’s probably the primary thing I’ve heard from women who come up to me — the relationship between Becky and Darlene is always, “I was Becky and my sister was Darlene,” or “I was Darlene and my sister was Becky.”
 I hear it all the time and I’ve been hearing it for years.

-Roseanne was always famous for it’s Halloween episodes.
+Roseanne was famous for its Halloween episodes.
 Are we going to get another Halloween episode?

-There are some relics from Halloween past this year, but it’s there’s not a full throttle Halloween episode.
+There are some relics from Halloween past this year, but there’s not a full-throttle Halloween episode.
 At least from the cast’s point of view, we were wildly disappointed about that.
-I just don’t know if we could do two seasons without a Halloween episode?
-It’s not like us.
+I just don’t know if we could do two seasons without a Halloween episode — it’s not like us.

 No, you absolutely cannot!
 There should be a law.